Garrett Broshuis: Baseball career

-The San Francisco Giants selected Broshuis in the fifth round of the 2004 MLB Draft.
+The San Francisco Giants selected Broshuis in the fifth round of the 2004 Major League Baseball draft.
 Upon being drafted by the Giants, Broshuis was assigned to the short-season Salem-Keizer Volcanoes of the Northwest League before moving on to the San Jose Giants of the California League.
-In 2005, Broshuis was named to Baseball America's list of top 30 prospects for the San Francisco Giants.
+In 2005, Broshuis was named to Baseball America's list of top 30 prospects for the Giants.
 Broshuis returned to San Jose that season, and he finished second in the league in wins and in the top 10 in ERA.
 This led to a late-season promotion to the Fresno Grizzlies of the Pacific Coast League, a Triple-A league.

 In 2006, Broshuis was sent to the Connecticut Defenders of the Eastern League, where he played for the next three years, leading the league in losses during the 2007 campaign before finishing second in the league in wins during the 2008 season.
 His playing career ended after the 2009 season.